Mission & History

 Make employees aware of their political and social rights and responsibilities.

-Since its inception almost 40 years ago, the Washington Teachersí Union has strengthened the education profession to ensure equitable compensation, working conditions and resources for educators in the nationís capital.
+Since its inception 45 years ago, the Washington Teachersí Union has strengthened the education profession by ensuring equitable compensation, working conditions and resources for educators in the

-However, during the early 20th century many of these supports did not exist for educators in DC Public Schools.
-Many teachers were fired for being married, while their duties were assigned at the will of the schoolís principal without extra pay.
+However, during the early 20th century many of these basic supports did not exist for educators in D.C.
+Public Schools.
+Many teachers were fired for being married and their duties were arbitrarily assigned by the schoolís principal without extra pay.

-Under the leadership of Local 8 member and AFT Vice President Selma Borchardt, the Washington Teachersí Union, as it is known today, was formed a few years later when the two Washington, D.C.
-Locals 8 and 27 merged in June 1953.
+Under the leadership of Local 8 member and AFT Vice President Selma Borchardt, the Washington Teachersí Union, as it is known today, was formed when the two AFT locals of Washington, D.C., Local 8 and Local 27, merged in June 1953.

-With WTUís remarkable growth and extraordinary influence, the union became the sole bargaining agent for all of the teachers in the District and after a rough start, secured a one-year contract in January 1968 that included a grievance procedure with binding arbitration, a duty-free lunch, planning periods for the elementary teachers, and a school chapter advisory committee.
+With WTUís remarkable growth and extraordinary influence, the Union became the sole bargaining agent for all of the teachers in the District.
+After a rough start, WTU secured a one-year contract in January 1968 that included a grievance procedure with binding arbitration, a duty-free lunch, planning periods for the elementary teachers and a school chapter advisory committee.

-But the fight was far from over.
-When WTU President Simons learned an area bus service advertised starting wages for new drivers with a high school education that were nearly $1,800.00 more than teachers with a college degree, he called for a one-day walk-out to lobby Congress.
-As a result, Congress passed a bill giving teachers an 18% increase.
+The fight, however, was far from over.
+When WTU President William Simons learned an area bus service advertised starting wages for new drivers with a high school education that was nearly $1,800 more than the starting salary of teachers with a college degree, he called for a one-day walk-out to lobby the United States Congress.
+As a result, Congress passed a bill giving teachers an 18% salary increase.